simionAndrei/SBD_AWS-assignment/README.md

 | c4.8xlarge on-demand | 1.519$/hr | 0.50633$/min     |

 ***Table 4*** - AWS c4.8xlarge instance pricing

+Using this values from above we calculated the price for each of the run experiment from _Table 3_, both for on-spot and on-demand instances.

 | Running ID | On-spot price | On-demand price |
 |------------|---------------|-----------------|